-The Professional Governance Act (PGA) was fully enacted on February 5, 2021 by the provincial government.
-One of the additional significant duties that have been placed upon the Registrants of BCIA prescribes what is colloquially known as the "Duty to Report".
-That duty has two related aspects of which BCIA Registrants need to be aware now.
+The Professional Governance Act (PGA) was fully enacted on February 5, 2021 by the provincial government and enforceable effective September 2022.
+One of the additional significant duties that have been placed upon the registrants of BCIA prescribes what is colloquially known as the "Duty to Report".
+That duty has two related aspects of which BCIA registrants need to be aware now.
 This brief summary is taken from the current "BCIA Ethics for Professionals" course which is a requirement for all articling registrants as part of their respective articling period.